 - 1. Is required for all USCG license program students. - 2.
 Is normally scheduled early in the second semester of the students' first year. - 3.
 Requires successful completion of NS101 (Nautical Science) as a prerequisite. - 4.
 Requires the student to register for USCG3 (lifeboatman exam) from their academic plan when registering for spring courses. - 5.
-Is required in order to participate in CD103 (First Year Cruise-Deck) or CE103 (First Year Cruise-Engine).
+Is required in order to participate in CR103 First Year Cruise.